rails/rails/guides/source/threading_and_code_execution.md

 * return acquired Active Record connections to the pool
 * constrain internal cache lifetimes

+Prior to Rails 5.0, some of these were handled by separate Rack middleware classes (such as `ActiveRecord::ConnectionAdapters::ConnectionManagement`), or directly wrapping code with methods like `ActiveRecord::Base.connection_pool.with_connection do`.
+The Executor replaces these with a single more abstract interface.

 ### Wrapping application code

 If you're writing a library or component that will invoke application code, you